Santabike/SQL-Data-Warehouse-Project/README.md

 === "SILVER LAYER GENERATION"

 This takes the dirty 'bronze' CSV files, in SQLite, cleans it up and then creates tables, inserting it into a cleaned stage two, the 'silver' layer.

+=== "FULL PRODUCT REPORT"

+This shows a full data report of all products